dd32/td-gh-ex/readme.txt

 = Version 4.0.5 =
 * Fix: fitvids fixed
 * Fix: Theme will now auto-upgrade generated CSS when updating from 3.2.x to 4.0.x

+= Version 4.0.6 =
+* Fix: Check for get_the_privacy_policy_link for backward compatbility.
+* Fix: Issue with empty excerpt
+* Tweak: Gutenberg Gallery Block captions
+* Tweak: screenshot.jpg updated to comply with new WordPress standards